-Two nights for students, their parents, and high school counselors to discover the educational and career opportunities available at the U.S. Military Service Academies.
-These information service nights are being held to allow high school students within the 8th Congressional District of Ohio to discuss and learn the requirements and procedures for seeking a nomination to the academies.
+Each spring, Congressman Boehner holds two information nights for students, their parents, and high school counselors to discover the educational and career opportunities available at the U.S. Military Service Academies.
+These information service nights are held to allow high school students within the 8th Congressional District of Ohio to discuss and learn the requirements and procedures for seeking a nomination to the academies.

 To be considered for an appointment to a service academy, an applicant must meet the eligibility requirements established by law and be nominated from an authorized person including a Member of the United States Senate or the House of Representatives.
 I may nominate applicants who are legally domiciled within the boundaries of my Congressional district.
 Who Is Eligible?
 An applicant for a nomination must meet the following eligibility requirements as of July 1 of the year of admission to a service academy.
 He or she must be at least 17 years old, but not have passed the 23rd birthday, must be a United States citizen, and must be unmarried, not pregnant, and have no legal obligation to support children or other dependents.